View the logs for your application to see if any exceptions or errors were thrown.

 High availability (HA) is only supported for Professional apps when running two or more containers so that there is a failover for App Platform’s load-balancer to use.
 If you require HA when using Starter or Basic apps, you must upgrade your app to the Professional tier.

-App Platform’s engine support for dev databases is currently limited to PostgresSQL, but you can create a PostgresSQL, MySQL, or Redis managed database with DigitalOcean for use in your app.
+App Platform’s engine support for dev databases is currently limited to PostgresSQL, but you can create a PostgresSQL, MySQL, Redis, or MongoDB managed database with DigitalOcean for use in your app.

 Git submodules that reference SSH path style repos fail to build.
 You will need to replace SSH submodule links with HTTPS.